TheShorab/PyNN-2023/README.md

     3- Thread.
     4- Process.

-- Final Project: A CNN classifier using PyTorch
+- Final Project: A CNN Classifier Using PyTorch